 When kids are overprotected by parents, they have not been allowed to experience upsets without being rescued from those upsets.
-This is one of the hallmark features of the overprotective child, and thus parents are unintentionally nurturing a weaker sense of self esteem and self confidence.Certainly parents are not doing this with the intention of creating a child who is more emotionally and psychologically vulnerable; it’s just that this is the ultimate consequence.
+This is one of the hallmark features of the overprotective child, and thus parents are unintentionally nurturing a weaker sense of self-esteem and self-confidence.
+Certainly, parents are not doing this to create a child who is more emotionally and psychologically vulnerable; it’s just that this is the ultimate consequence.

 This interferes with a healthy response which allows children to easily and quickly resolve their separation anxiety.